amnich/xDHCPFailover/README.md

 DSC Resource to configure the DHCP Failover in HotStandby

 Example usage in DSC.
-Sets the curent node as Active.
+Sets the current node as Active.

 	Configuration DhcpServerFailover